Jerry Kleczka: Tenure in Congress

 While in Congress, Kleczka was a member of the United States House Committee on Ways and Means and later the United States House Committee on the Budget.
 He was known to be one of the more liberal members of Congress and helped to secure money for many programs for education, poverty relief, and housing improvements.

 For his first 10-and-a-half terms, Kleczka represented a district that included most of the southern half of Milwaukee, as well as part of eastern Waukesha County.
-After the 2000 census, the 5th District, covering downtown and north Milwaukee and represented by fellow Democrat Tom Barrett, was eliminated, and most of its territory was merged with the 4th District.
+After the 2000 census, his district was merged with the neighboring 5th District, covering downtown and north Milwaukee and represented by fellow Democrat Tom Barrett.
 The new 4th was a more compact district located solely in Milwaukee County, and took in all of the city of Milwaukee; it was by far the most Democratic district in Wisconsin.
-While the 4th was more Barrett's district than Kleczka's, Barrett opted to run for governor, effectively handing the seat to Kleczka.
+Although it retained Kleczka's district number, it was geographically and demographically more Barrett's district.
+However, Barrett opted to run for governor, effectively handing the seat to Kleczka.

 The pronunciation of Kleczka's name often proved baffling to the uninformed.
 Rep. Frank Annunzio (D-IL) repeatedly butchered it to the point that an exasperated Kleczka took to calling him "Rep. Annunciation".